Paralegal Professional Development

 - Attorney research on why they prefer to use one paralegal over another

-- What other paralegals are doing that allows them to consistently exceed annual quotas
+- What other paralegals are doing that allows them to consistently exceed annual quotas for their billable hours

 - Develop a solid plan on which methods paralegals will focus on to get the most ROI in the shortest amount of time